Healthy Chocolate Truffles; Rich, chewy and chocolatey bites of goodness, keep your tastebuds happy! Gluten free and vegan too!

 I really don’t believe in spending hours and hours in the gym unless you’re dangerously overweight, I also think that none of us can really benefit from or enjoy all these “low-fat” foods or “diet” options that crop up in supermarkets at this time of year.

-So this year, and especially this month, I want to emphasise the importance of real, natural foods in the recipes I share.
-I want everyone to eat delicious, nutritious food that can be good for you without being “low-calorie” or “tasteless”.
+So this year, and especially this month, I want everyone to eat delicious, nutritious food that can be good for you without being “low-calorie” or “tasteless”.
 While also encouraging everyone to listen to what their body wants, and not restricting themselves from eating anything, no matter how outlawed it may be.
 It’s all about balance and eating what your body wants!
 That’s where these little chocolatey bites come in!

 This recipe is by no means new, hundreds of “energy balls” and “protein balls” recipes have been floating around the internet for a few years now, but let’s be serious, most of them are just a bit…gross.
 So these healthy chocolate truffles are ditching all the tasteless and expensive seeds and powders in place of sweet dates, whichever nuts you love most, and of course chocolate.
 The use of dates eliminates the need for any added sugar (I know many people try to avoid it), and there are also no wheat or animal products used in making these truffles, making them both gluten free and vegan friendly!